nieuwmijnleven/OnTheGoDatabase/README.md

 [![License: GPL v2](https://img.shields.io/badge/License-GPL%20v2-blue.svg)](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)

 OnTheGo Database is a small embedded database engine.
 It supports basic database operations  such as DDL(create, drop database/table) and DML(select, insert, update, delete).
 Aside from which, it also provides the JDBC driver that can deal with OnTheGo Database for Java Software.
  The reason why I started to write the OnTheGo Database is that I have thought a database is a good example to study compilers and data structures as well as I have been eager to make something to be useful for people as outstanding programmers did.
 Moreover, I earned profound understand about database internals.
 Since the project was started, I have written 8,845 lines of java codes to it for about two weeks.

-The OnTheGo database will be steadily updated on schedule.
+There are so many things to do in order for the OnTheGo database to become one of the authentic databases.
+OnTheGo database is short of some functionalities such as Index, join, optimizer, synchronization, and network daemon.
+However, these  will be implemented steadily on schedule.
+Also, I plan to refactor lots of parts of codes to enhance readability and maintenance.

 ## Prerequisites